veronicatesei/hcl-universal-orchestrator-chart/README.md

  - Kubernetes cluster v 1.29 or later
  - Helm v 3.12 or later
  - Messaging system: Apache Kafka v 3.4.0 or later OR Redpanda v 23.11 or later
- - Database: MongoDB v 5 or later OR Azure Cosmos DB for MongoDB (vCore) OR DocumentDB for AWS deployment
+ - Database: MongoDB v 5 or later OR Azure Cosmos DB for MongoDB (vCore) OR DocumentDB for AWS deployment.
  - Enablement of an OIDC provider.
-You can enable an OIDC user registry by configuring the `values.yaml` deployment file as follows:

-        uno.authentication.oidc.enabled=true

-   Enter the required values into the `authentication` section of the `values.yaml` file, according to your OIDC provider.
-If the OIDC you are using has custom certificates, to connect your machine to your OIDC provider you must use the certificate as secret in the following parameter of under `certificates` section:

-        uno.config.certificates.additionalCASecrets : Specify the secret.

 **Strongly recommended**